jfinancial/cheatsheets/js_frameworks/rxjs/RxJs_Basics.md

 ```

 ### Introduction to Filtering Operators (`take`, `first`, `takeWhile`, `takeUntil`, `distinctUntilChanged` and `distinctUntilKeyChanged`)
-- `take(x)` emits the first x values from the source and then completes
+- `take(n)` emits the first n values from the source and then completes
 ```typescript
     // Take the first value that matches provided criteria before completing
     // We could use a combination of filter(condition) and take(1),here  use the first operator to do the same